Can all foreign nationals purchase property in Turkey?

 3. Not all UK money institutions will accept a fax or phone authorisation for a foreign transfer or provide this facility with their online banking.
 You must therefore check with your bank or building society before you come to ensure this is possible and if so what documentation they require or bring with you everything you need for online banking.

-4. Up to 3% reservation deposits can also be paid to our UK account using your phone or internet banking service or via our Paypal account.
+4. Up to 3% reservation deposits can also be paid to our UK account using your phone or internet banking service.

 It is not possible to open an account at a Turkish bank remotely from the UK.
 You must be present at the bank to open the account and require the following:

 A Turkish tax number (obtained from the Tax office in Kas)

 Proof of your home address (e.g. utility bill)

 For many Turkish banks your UK national insurance number or tax payer number

 You do not need to place funds in the account but most banks levy a small administration fee for setting up the account.
 Accounts can be opened in many currencies e.g. Sterling, Euro, Dollar and New Turkish Lira.
 They can also be opened in a sole name or joint name.
 We would recommend you open both a Sterling or Euro and a Lira account.
 We also recommend you try to arrange internet banking on the account if time allows.
 You will find this useful for the future.
 You may apply for a cash/ATM card but credit cards and cheque books are not generally given to foreign account holders.